Semantically Guided Action Anticipation: Introduction

+Domain shift challenges trained models to generalize across scenarios with differing distributions and presents a significant hurdle for supervised learning in computer vision~\citep{Luo2018TakingAC}.
+While fine-tuning with labeled data from the target domain can mitigate this problem, obtaining such labels often proves prohibitive.
+Unsupervised domain adaptation (UDA) \citep{bousmalis2016domain} offers a compelling alternative, enabling knowledge transfer to novel domains without relying on expensive labeled data, which has gained significant attention \citep{surver@2020}, promising cost-effective solutions for real-world applications prone to domain shift.
 The typical UDA setting considers the availability of a labeled source domain and an unlabeled target domain.
 In general, source and target domains are semantically equivalent but drawn from distinct data distributions, e.g., real images versus clipart of chairs, TVs, and mugs.
-Thus, the main challenge of UDA is to effectively mitigate the distribution shift between domains, which is often addressed by reducing the distribution discrepancy of source and target representation spaces either by minimizing some discrepancy measure~\cite{JMLR:v13:gretton12a,saito2018maximum,tan2020class}, using adversarial learning~\cite{wei2021toalign, Wei2021MetaAlignCD, li2021semantic, zhu2023patch,pei2018multi,Li2020MaximumDD,long2018conditional}, aligning data around centroids~\cite{li2021semantic}, or leveraging pseudo-labels~\cite{kalluri2024tell,li2021semantic}.
+Thus, the main challenge of UDA is to effectively mitigate the distribution shift between domains, which is often addressed by reducing the distribution discrepancy of source and target representation spaces either by minimizing some discrepancy measure~\citep{saito2018maximum,tan2020class}, using adversarial learning~\citep{wei2021toalign, Li2020MaximumDD}, aligning data around centroids~\citep{li2021semantic}, or leveraging pseudo-labels~\citep{kalluri2024tell,li2021semantic}.
 These methods aim to align source and target representation spaces in a shared coordinate system, pushing feature vectors of equivalent semantic concepts close to each other in the embedding space, which may happen at the expense of the representation power of individual domain-specific spaces.
 For instance, bright colors and rounded shapes might be important to encode for representing a clipart, while nuanced shadows, reflections, and textures might be important to represent a real image.
-As a result, the aligned space may become overly generic, correctly encoding only a subset of the data (see Figure~\ref{fig:teaser}(top)).
-Recent work~\cite{moschella2209relative} showed that semantically equivariant representation spaces of similarly trained neural networks exhibit distinct representation spaces with matching geometrical structures.
-For instance, two data points $(x_1, x_2)$ may be mapped to distinct vector pairs in the two representation spaces $(v_1^1,v_2^1)$ and $(v_1^2, v_2^2)$ (e.g., $||v_1^1-v_1^2||_2 >> 0$ and $||v_2^1-v_2^2||_2 >> 0$), while angles between the two pairs will be similar in their own representation spaces (e.g., $\angle(v_1^1,v_2^1) \sim \angle(v_1^2,v_2^2)$)\footnote{The reader is referred to~\cite{moschella2209relative} for empirical verifications of such claim.}.
+As a result, the aligned space may become overly generic, correctly encoding only a subset of the data (see Figure~\ref{fig:teaser}(left)).
+Recent work~\citep{moschella2209relative} showed that semantically equivariant representation spaces of similarly trained neural networks exhibit distinct representation spaces with matching geometrical structures.
+For instance, two data points $(x_1, x_2)$ may be mapped to distinct vector pairs in the two representation spaces $(v_1^1,v_2^1)$ and $(v_1^2, v_2^2)$ (e.g., $||v_1^1-v_1^2||_2 >> 0$ and $||v_2^1-v_2^2||_2 >> 0$), while angles between the two pairs will be similar in their own representation spaces (e.g., $\angle(v_1^1,v_2^1) \sim \angle(v_1^2,v_2^2)$) \citep{moschella2209relative}.
 This suggests that pushing representation spaces to overlap in absolute coordinates, as done in current domain adaptation approaches, is not necessary to obtain equivariant representation spaces.